-QUOD is pleased to announce that applications for the Live Life Give Life / BTS / QUOD Innovation Awards are now open.
+Applications for the Live Life Give Life / BTS / QUOD Innovation Awards are now CLOSED.

 Shortlisted applicants will be invited to present their proposals at the BTS Congress 2026 in Llandudno on 5th March 2026, in front of a panel of judges and peers.